+Some of the solutions to avoid environmental impacts on Posidonia Oceanica would be to perform those discharges in areas that do not affect its natural habitat.
+So, every ecosystem should be studied to find the best solutions.
 Another solution is to use equipment for a quick mixture of brine with seawater minimizing the condition area.
 At this moment the technology has advanced a lot in this branch and we get dilutions in less than 50 cm from the outlets of the discharge pipes.

 The desalination process if it is not done correctly could generate undesirable environmental impacts.
 To be able to determine the potential environmental impacts, it is needed an Environmental Impact Study and carry out the recommendations and corrective measures to minimize the damage to the environment.
 However, environmental impacts are not usually serious.
 These plants produce a great benefit in the area: Uninterrupted Water access.